Festival Policies

 2. All patrons are required to wear footwear.
 Socks or bare feet are not acceptable.

 3. Otafest reserves the right to deem any attire or costume unacceptable and request the wearer to either change or make modifications as necessary.
+Refusal of such a request may result in the patron’s admission to the event being revoked.

-6. Harassment and Assault
+6. Harassment

 1. Harassment is defined as any intentional behavior that alarms or threatens another person.
-This includes but is not limited to, any unwanted physical contact, following someone without reason, or threatening to harm someone.
+This includes but is not limited to, unwanted physical contact, threatening harm, bathroom policing, sexual misconduct, intimidation or confrontation regarding mask use, or physical assault or battery towards staff, volunteers, patrons, and/or the public at large.

 7. Liability